alisaifee/coredis/docs/source/handbook/pubsub.rst

 To publish a messages that is meant to be consumed by a Sharded Pub/Sub consumer use :meth:`coredis.Redis.spublish` instead of :meth:`coredis.Redis.publish`

+:term:`Sharded Pub/Sub` can provide much better performance as each node in the cluster only routes messages for channels that reside on the node (which in turn means that **coredis** can use a dedicated connection per node to drain messages).

+Additionally, the :paramref:`~coredis.RedisCluster.sharded_pubsub.read_from_replicas`
+parameter can be set to ``True`` when constructing a :class:`~coredis.commands.pubsub.ShardedPubSub` instance to further increase throughput by letting the consumer use read replicas.